MarcooRo/rmrk-price-bot/README.md

 RMRK price bot <a href='https://discord.com/api/oauth2/authorize?client_id=932997212626104351&permissions=0&scope=bot'>here</a><br>
 MOVR price bot <a href='https://discord.com/api/oauth2/authorize?client_id=933847099861237791&permissions=0&scope=bot'>here</a>
 <br><br>
-Writing !help will show you some additional commands, for ask the price of some coins.
+Writing !help will show you some additional commands, for ask the price of some coins.<br>
 Actually the coins are: !rmrk !btn !movr !glrm !eth

 <h2>How to use the script</h2>